-- o Purchase low-income housing for Medicaid eligible seniors (costs would include purchase, renovation, contracting with provider unit to support). - Evaluate and establish contracting arrangements with provider networks to provide HCBS services to members living in these settings. - These initiatives will increase the number of available Supportive Housing Units with sliding scale rent requirements and associated provider resources that are convenient and easily accessible.
+- Purchase low-income housing for Medicaid eligible seniors (costs would include purchase, renovation, contracting with provider unit to support). - Evaluate and establish contracting arrangements with provider networks to provide HCBS services to members living in these settings. - These initiatives will increase the number of available Supportive Housing Units with sliding scale rent requirements and associated provider resources that are convenient and easily accessible.
 This would enable greater independence for members receiving HCBS and peace of mind for families that have loved ones living independently.
-This will also ensure that members have easy access to needed supports. - The activities included as part of our Supportive Housing Units proposal include capital investments but do not include payment for room and board. - o The providers pursuing contracts to serve these residents are listed or could be listed in Appendix B of the State Medicaid Director Letter (SMDL).
-These providers are not delivering institutional Long-Term Services and Supports, or other medical or behavioral health services not listed in Appendix B (e.g., acute care hospital, primary care). - This activity is not administrative in nature and will be sustained by regular Medicaid reimbursement to the providers and rent payments from residents following the start-up period funded by the enhanced HCBS FMAP dollars. - Estimated total expenditures are \$8,000,000 in Phase 1, \$1,500,000 in Phase 2, and \$450,000 in Phase 3, with the state share funded through the HCBS FMAP dollars to be \$4,000,000 in Phase 1, \$750,000 in Phase 2, and \$225,000 in Phase 3. - Proposal I.5.
+This will also ensure that members have easy access to needed supports. - The activities included as part of our Supportive Housing Units proposal include capital investments but do not include payment for room and board. - The providers pursuing contracts to serve these residents are listed or could be listed in Appendix B of the State Medicaid Director Letter (SMDL).
+These providers are not delivering institutional Long-Term Services and Supports, or other medical or behavioral health services not listed in Appendix B (e.g., acute care hospital, primary care). - This activity is not administrative in nature and will be sustained by regular Medicaid reimbursement to the providers and rent payments from residents following the startup period funded by the enhanced HCBS FMAP dollars. - Estimated total expenditures are \$8,000,000 in Phase 1, \$1,500,000 in Phase 2, and \$450,000 in Phase 3, with the state share funded through the HCBS FMAP dollars to be \$4,000,000 in Phase 1, \$750,000 in Phase 2, and \$225,000 in Phase 3. - Proposal I.5.
 Mi Via Program Changes (Phase 2) to strengthen HCBS by supporting additional access to self-directed services.
-(Under CMS Review) - Create infrastructure for corporate Employers of Record (EORs) similar to corporate guardianship provided through the New Mexico Developmental Disabilities Planning Council (DDPC) increasing access to self-direction. - This will require a review of the EOR system in use currently and development of contracted agencies to provide EOR services. - This activity does not provide for capital investment costs. - Activities are targeted to ensure service delivery to 1915(c) self-directed participants for services that are listed in Appendix B of the State Medicaid Director Letter (SMDL) or that could be listed in Appendix B. These providers are not delivering institutional Long-Term Services and Supports, or other medical or behavioral health services not listed in Appendix B (e.g., acute care hospital, primary care).
+(Under CMS Review) - Quarterly Update for FY 2022 Q4: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
+Additional updates will be provided in subsequent quarterly submissions. - Activity Description: - Create infrastructure for corporate Employers of Record (EORs) similar to corporate guardianship provided through the New Mexico Developmental Disabilities Planning Council (DDPC) increasing access to self-direction. - This will require a review of the EOR system in use currently and development of contracted agencies to provide EOR services. - This activity does not provide for capital investment costs. - Activities are targeted to ensure service delivery to 1915(c) self-directed participants for services that are listed in Appendix B of the State Medicaid Director Letter (SMDL) or that could be listed in Appendix B. These providers are not delivering institutional Long-Term Services and Supports, or other medical or behavioral health services not listed in Appendix B (e.g., acute care hospital, primary care).